jucrramirez/array-of-random-numbers-in-a-range-summing-to-a-constant/README.md

 # array-of-random-numbers-in-a-range-summing-to-a-constant
-Create an array of one dimension, the values within the array will be values between a min_value and a max_value
+Create an array of one dimension, the values within the array will be values between a min_value and a max_value, the array items will sum a given value